moharnadreza/bitcoin-explorer/README.md

 ### Tests and Cypress

-This project uses Cypress for E2E tests, to run them you'll need to use `yarn cypress` command (`yarn e2e` will run both development server and Cypress tests concurrently).
+This project uses Cypress for E2E tests, to run them you'll need to use `yarn cypress` command (`yarn e2e` will run both development server and Cypress concurrently).